 How long do I need SR-22 insurance in Colorado?

-You will need an SR-22 in Colorado for a period of 3 years.
-This document proves to the Colorado DMV that you are maintaining state-mandated coverage.
+You will need SR-22 in Colorado for a duration of 3 years It assures the Colorado DMV that you’re consistently maintaining at least the minimum required coverage levels mandated by the state.

 SR-22 insurance varies by state and the reason you need it.
 Usually, it’s required for three years but in some cases, it might be longer.
 For example, if someone has repeat violations, the requirement could extend out to five years, says Dr. James Brau, Joel C. Peterson professor of finance at Brigham Young University.

-If you discontinue your SR-22 insurance in Colorado before the mandated period ends, you could face severe consequences.
+If you cancel your car insurance in Colorado before the required period mandated by the state, it can lead to serious consequences.

 Failing to maintain continuous SR-22 coverage for the mandated period can result in legal consequences and the suspension of your driving privileges.